MarineHS/Library_Management_Project/Library_web/README.md

 **The catalog app**

-The catalog app is used to manage the library’s book collection and includes the search functionality.
+The catalog app is used to manage the library’s book collection and includes a search functionality.

 Each book is identified by its ISBN.
 Additional information such as the title, author, summary and book cover can be added.
 Once a book is created, it is automatically marked as available for borrowing.
 It can also be flagged as featured to appear in the highlight section.

-When a user search for a book (or an author), the app returns a list of matching results.
+When a user searches for a book (or an author), the app returns a list of matching results.
 The user can then click on a specific book to view its detailed information.

 **The management app**